intel/pepc/docs/pepc-pstates.rst

    MSR_FSB_FREQ (0xCD), bits 2:0, for legacy Intel platforms.
 For modern Intel platforms, the 'doc' mechanism assumes a 100MHz bus clock.

-**--min-oper-freq**
-   Retrieve the minimum CPU operating frequency, the lowest frequency the CPU can operate at.
-This frequency, also known as Pm, may not always be directly available to the OS but can be used by the platform in certain scenarios (e.g., some C-states).
-The supported mechanisms are: 'msr', 'cppc'.

-   The 'msr' mechanism: 'msr', reads MSR_PLATFORM_INFO (0xCE), bits 55:48.

-   The 'cppc' mechanism reads '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/lowest_freq'.
-   If unavailable, on non-Intel platforms the frequency is calculated as "nominal_freq * lowest_perf / nominal_perf" using values from:
-   nominal_freq: '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/nominal_freq',
-   lowest_perf: '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/lowest_perf',
-   nominal_perf: '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/nominal_perf'.

 **--turbo**
    Check if turbo is enabled or disabled.
 When enabled, CPUs can run at frequencies above the base frequency if allowed by the OS and thermal conditions.
 Reads the sysfs file based on the CPU frequency driver: intel_pstate - '/sys/devices/system/cpu/intel_pstate/no_turbo', acpi-cpufreq - '/sys/devices/system/cpu/cpufreq/boost'.
 The setting has global scope.

-**--max-turbo-freq**
-   Retrieve the maximum turbo frequency - the highest frequency a single CPU can run on.
-Also known as max 1-core turbo or P01.
-The supported mechanisms are: 'msr', 'cppc'.

-   The 'msr' mechanism reads MSR_HWP_CAPABILITIES (0x771), bits 7:0 if hardware power management is enabled, otherwise reads MSR_TURBO_RATIO_LIMIT (0x1AD), bits 7:0.

-   The 'cppc' mechanism reads '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/highest_freq'.
-   If unavailable, on non-Intel platforms the frequency is calculated as "nominal_freq * highest_perf / nominal_perf" using values from:
-   nominal_freq: '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/nominal_freq',
-   highest_perf: '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/highest_perf',
-   nominal_perf: '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/nominal_perf'.

-**--hwp**
-   Check if hardware power management is enabled.
-When enabled, CPUs can scale their frequency automatically without OS involvement.
-Mechanism: 'msr', reads MSR_PM_ENABLE (0x770), bit 0.
-   This setting has global scope.

 **--epp**
    Retrieve EPP (Energy Performance Preference) using 'sysfs' (preferred) or 'msr' mechanisms.
 EPP